nori-dot-eco/contracts/migrations/README.md

 ### Pro tips:

-Sometimes ropsten has slow blocktimes.
+Sometimes ropsten has slow block times.
 In this case, you'll want to have a miner started.
 To do so, you can run two parallel terminals with two parallel geth instances.

 #### start the light version this way